yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ### AIServiceBackend

-`AIServiceBackend` defines the AI service provider API schema and a reference to the envoy gateway backend
+`AIServiceBackend` defines the AI service provider API schema and a reference to the `Envoy Gateway` backend

 - The Gateway routes the traffic to the appropriate `AIServiceBackend` by converting the unified API schema to the AI service provider API schema.
 - The `AIServiceBackend` is attached with the `BackendSecurityPolicy` to perform the upstream authentication.